What is Dual Language Immersion?

 - Long Term Benefits - Dual language immersion students are better prepared for working in a global community and are more desirable in the job market.

-What Occurs in a Dual Language Immersion Program?
+What does our Dual Language Immersion offer?

-Students will be with one bilingual teacher who instructs half of the day in English and half of the day in Spanish.
-During the English-speaking part of the day, the teacher will teach English Language Arts (reading, writing, and spelling), math, science, and social studies to ensure understanding.
+- During the English-speaking part of the day, the teacher will teach English Language Arts (reading, writing, and spelling), math, science, and social studies to ensure understanding.
 During the Spanish-speaking part of the day, the teacher will teach Spanish literacy and will reteach the math, science, and social studies concepts again in Spanish.